 Live Chat is becoming increasingly common on websites, and the inclusion of a little pop-out in the bottom corner of your homepage, can have a drastic effect on your conversions.
 It offers an immediate opportunity for a potential buyer to engage directly with somebody.

-Remember that these types of service can be easily outsourced for very little cost.
+Remember that these types of services can be easily outsourced for minimal cost.
 You can always trial a provider and evaluate the change in your conversions, dropping them if the change is minimal or nonexistent.

-Every second counts!
-Run your site through a service like Google PageSpeed and check if there’s any improvements that you can make.
+Every second count!
+Run your site through a service like GTMetrix and check if there are any improvements that you can make.

 Simple plugins like W3 Total Cache can dramatically boost conversions if they’re added to a slow site.

-Check out this post for tips and ways to improve your website page load time.
+Check out this post for tips and ways to improve your website page speed and score.